BEST RESOURCES FOR BLOGGERS

 Usually you can get a 100 pin trial for free... but if you want 3000 pins + step-by-step videos from me, and a BoardBooster ebook check out my mini-course BoardBooster Breakthrough.

 1. PicMonkey – Is a great way to edit your photos, add text, overlays ect.
-There is a free version or you can upgrade to their membership for $2.75 a month.
+Their plans are $7.99/month or 3.99/month if you do their annual plan.
 This will really help your images pop!

 2. Canva – Another great photo editing alternative.
 There are free and paid templates or you can create customized templates.
 I highly recommend giving Canva a try!